lisa-lumos/Apache-Spark/02-install-and-use-spark.md

 By default, there is a "FileStore" directory.
 Click on this folder.
 Upload -> DBFS Target Directory: /FileStore/sample_data; drag the csv file to Files -> Done.

+To run the code in the cell, click on the "run cell" button at the upper-right corner of the cell.

+The "Search" menu in the left pane allow you to search across folders and Notebooks.

+The "Data" menu in the left pane shows the data.
+You can also create tables in there.

+The "Compute" menu in the left pane shows all your clusters.
+After 1-2 hours of idle, the cluster will be terminated.
+But you can create a new one when you come back.

+The "Workflows" menu in the left pane allows you to create a workflow of jobs (aka, pipelines).
+But the community edition doesn't have it, without upgrading to paid version.

+In Admin Setting in the upper-right corner, you can add user, create global init scripts, etc.

+In the Notebook view, in the upper-left corner, you can create new notebook, clone notebook, view setting, etc.

 ## Create your First Spark Application in Databricks Cloud